 What to expect at a typical French Christmas market

 The French Christmas markets above are only a glimpse at what you can find in France this time of year.
 You can visit smaller markets throughout France.
-Regardless of which French Christmas markets you visit, here are a few things they all have in common:
+Regardless of which Christmas markets in France you visit, here are a few things they all have in common:

 Local food specialties